SerenityOS/serenity/Documentation/BuildInstructionsWindows.md

 ### Known issues with WHPX

-#### Illegal instruction on boot

-Using `SERENITY_QEMU_CPU="max"` can trigger a QEMU bug where the OSXSAVE CPUID flag is erroneously set, playing havoc with feature detection logic in libgcc and resulting in this error.

-To workaround this, first adjust the `SERENITY_QEMU_CPU` setting to emulate a more restricted feature set. `SERENITY_QEMU_CPU="qemu32"` appears to work in some cases, however in others causes the boot freeze issue above.
-It's worth playing around with various different values here to see if you can find one that works for you.
-Running `qemu-system-x86_64.exe -cpu ?` will list the supported CPU configurations.

-If you cannot find a working CPU feature set, the next workaround is to patch libgcc in the Serenity toolchain build to remove the offending instruction.
-Comment out the `if ((ecx & bit_OSXSAVE))` block in `Toolchain/Tarballs/gcc-<version>/libgcc/config/i386/cpuinfo.c`.
-In GCC 10.2.0 this is lines 282-297.

-Rebuild the toolchain using `Toolchain/BuildIt.sh` as normal, then rebuild Serenity.

 #### Slow boot on HiDPI systems

 On some Windows systems running with >100% scaling, the booting phase of Serenity might slow to a crawl.
 Changing the